 Want more traffic and eCommerce sales?
 Learn 13 Ways to Optimize SEO Using BigCommerce.

 (03:10) BigCommerce has a huge range of clients.
 Some of them are startups, and some of them are major corporations.
 Martha Stewart, Toyota, and Kodak are all BigCommerce clients.

-Companies that are best suited for big commerce are stores that are poised for growth.
+Companies that are best suited for BigCommerce are stores that are poised for growth.
 BigCommerce supports the big brands that I mentioned.
 So you can start off very small with a lower package.
-The rates start at about $29.95.
+The rates can be found on the BigCommerce pricing page.
 But as you can see from the companies that I mentioned, like Toyota, it has the depth to grow into something really significant.
 It is also well suited for companies that utilize marketplaces like Instagram and eBay because those functionalities are built right into the BigCommerce dashboard, which is really handy.